Blue Velvet (film): Legacy

-Although it initially gained a relatively small theatrical audience in North America and was met with controversy over its artistic merit, Blue Velvet soon became the center of a "national firestorm" in 1986, and over time became regarded as an American classic.
-In the late 1980s, and early 1990s, after its release on videotape, the film became a widely recognized cult film, for its dark depiction of a suburban America.
+Although it initially gained a relatively small theatrical audience in North America and was met with controversy over its artistic merit, Blue Velvet became the center of a "national firestorm" in 1986, and over time became regarded as a classic.
+In the late 1980s, and early 1990s, after its release on videotape, the film became a widely recognized cult film for its dark depiction of a suburban America.
 With its many VHS, LaserDisc and DVD releases, the film reached broader American audiences.
 It marked David Lynch's entry into the Hollywood mainstream and Dennis Hopper's comeback.
 Hopper's performance as Frank Booth has itself left an imprint on popular culture, with countless tributes, cultural references and parodies.
 The film's success also helped Hollywood address previously censored issues, as Psycho (1960) had.
 Blue Velvet has been frequently compared to that ground-breaking film.
 It has become one of the most significant, well-recognized films of its era, spawning countless imitations and parodies in media.
 The film's dark, stylish and erotic production design has served as a benchmark for a number of films, parodies and even Lynch's own later work, notably Twin Peaks (1990–91), and Mulholland Drive (2001).
 Peter Travers of Rolling Stone magazine cited it as one of the most "influential American films", as did Michael Atkinson, who dedicated a book to the film's themes and motifs.